 The game works fine, I can see how this would be a lot of fun if you were with people you know – however, you can probably see a few issues with the mode such as sliding zombies and a bit of lag.
 It was still perfectly playable and fun though.
 If any of you buy the game and want to play it online, let me know below and we can arrange a time to play!

 School Girl/Zombie Hunter is a fun zombie slaughtering sim.
-The game has a story which is quite generic but with a few surprises thrown in and fans of games such as Earth Defence Force, Dynasty Warriors and Onechanbara will most likely be the target audience here.
+The game has a story that is quite generic but with a few surprises thrown in and fans of games such as Earth Defence Force, Dynasty Warriors and Onechanbara will most likely be the target audience here.
 I feel the multiplayer could be a lot of fun with people you know and a great laugh.
 If you are looking for a challenge then I strongly recommend this title, ‘normal’ is difficult so the ‘hard’ mode will crazy yet also satisfying if you manage to fully complete the game in both modes with a high rank.

 School Girl/Zombie Hunter